-The DMO also maintains a strong audit and control environment which includes a well embedded incident reporting procedure which extends to cover PWLB lending facility.
-This promotes the early identification and resolution of risk incidents and provides visibility to the DMO Accounting Officer and the Board.
+The DMO also maintains a strong audit and control environment which includes a well embedded incident reporting procedure.
+This promotes the early identification and resolution of risk incidents and provides visibility to the Accounting Officer and the Board.

 The continued focus has been on enhanced compliance monitoring over transaction processing, to provide assurance over controls standards during remote working.
+During the year, a review of the transaction processing controls produced recommendations for enhancements.
+The implemented changes have resulted in controls being more robust and processes streamlined.